Can the Hubble tension be resolved by bulk viscosity?: Introduction

 Bulk viscosity has been a popular research field of theoretical cosmology since its early relativistic formulation by Israel, Stewart, Weinberg and other authors.
 In the early seventies Suszycki, Klimek and Heller proposed for the first time a bulk-viscous means of avoiding the initial singularity~\cite{heller73}\footnote{Also note the reference therein to Klimek's prior theoretical work\cite{Klimek71} (in Russian).}.
 Since these early developments the literature has been abundant with contributions.
 For instance, Fabris \cite{fabris06} et al. explored in 2006 the possibility of the late acceleration being an artefact of a cosmological viscosity.
 A host of subsequent studies have been performed.
 We suffice it here to mention the recent work by Hu and Hu\cite{hu20}, who report that a cosmological viscosity in combination with a cosmological constant is superior in describing observational data compared to the $\Lambda$CDM model.

 In the most recent literature, the $H_0$-tension has also been sought alleviated through bulk viscosity.
 The $H_0$-tension arises as a result of discrepancies in the inferred value of $H_0$ from different types of measurements.
 On the one hand one finds the results of local measurements such as Cepheid-calibrated supernovae~\cite{riess19,reid19}, strong-lensing time-delays~\cite{wong19} and others.
 These model-independent local measurements yield a consistent value of about $H_0\,\sim\,$73$~{\rm km\, s}^{-1}{\rm Mpc}^{-1}$.
 On the other hand one finds values inferred within the $\Lambda$CDM-paradigm from the cosmic microwave background radiation (CMB)~\cite{planck20}, yielding a value for $H_0\,\sim\,$ 69$~{\rm km\,s}^{-1}{\rm Mpc}^{-1}$.
 The recent review by Valentino et al. ~\cite{divalentino21_realm} gives a thorough explanation of the different kinds of data and the proposed solutions.
 See also the recent paper by Macorra, Almarez and Garrido~\cite{delamacorra21}, where a a solution is sought through adding extra relativistic energy to the early universe.
 Yet another, very recent strategy to resolving the tension, is to make use of machine learning to narrow down the range of parameter values in a two-component fluid system~\cite{elizalde21}.
+Nojiri and others~\cite{nojiri21} recently suggested dealing with the Hubble tension through a modified equation-of-state approach.
+To this end, it is very interesting to note Velten, Costa and Zimdahls approach, which we were just recently made aware of~\cite{velten21}.
+The bulk-viscous contribution to the energy density generated by a two-component fluid (radiation and dark matter) is estimated at early times ($z\,\sim\,3400$).

 Assuming that the discrepancy is not due to systematic error somewhere along any of the pipelines, the $H_0$-tension is one of the great mysteries of modern cosmology.
 As is customary, we interpret redshift to be due to cosmic expansion.
 Consequently, the high-redshift observations are from early times ($z \approx 1100$) whereas the low-redshift observations are from more recent epochs ($z<2.3$).
 Hence we shall in the following refer to the value inferred from the first category of experiments as the \textit{high-redshift} (high-$z$) value, whereas the value inferred by the latter category is referred to as the \textit{low-redshift} (low-$z$) value.
 In agreement with the mentioned review~\cite[Fig.~2]{divalentino21_realm} we adopt